Lou-Zhou/soccer-decision-making/README.md

 2. Hawkeye Data - unxpass/Scripts/featureGenerators/getHawkeyeFeats.py
 3. SkillCorner Data - unxpass/Scripts/featureGenerators/getSkillCornerFeatures.py

 For the Hawkeye features, since we are looking at times surrounding an event as well, model outputs will be specified in a (game_id, action_id-frame_index) way, where frame_index describes the number of frames from the original reception.
-In addition, editFeatures.py should be run to edit features as needed(e.g. getting only the successful passes for the value model or trimming superfluous frames as there may exist situations where another play happens 1 second after reception)
+In addition, editFeatures.py should be run to edit features as needed(e.g. getting only the successful passes for the value model)

 ## Training Models